gutocf/page-title/README.md

    'separator' => ' | ', //optional, default = ' / '
 ]);
 ```
-You will need to load the component in controllers or application's AppController (recomended).
+You need to load the component in controllers or application's AppController (recomended).

 ## Usage